pars-linux/web/web/developer.pardus.org.tr/source/guides/bugtracking/bug_and_feature_requests.rst

 Enhancements and new feature requests
 -------------------------------------

-* Pardus Linux Project is an open source project, therefore before reporting an enhancement or a new feature please visit `here <http://developer.pardus.org.tr/guides/bugtracking/forbidden_items.html>`_.
+* Pardus Linux Project is an open source project, therefore before reporting an enhancement or a new feature please visit :ref:`forbidden-items`.
 * Please don't forget to select newfeature severity reporting it from the bugzilla.
 * Please explain the feature clearly and give the aim of it for Pardus Linux Dist.
 * Requesting a new package is not a new feature or enhancement please report these from Packages/New Packages product on bugzilla.

-See details from `here <http://developer.pardus.org.tr/guides/newfeature/newfeature_requests.html>`_.
+See details from :ref:`newfeature-requests`.

 Graphical User Interface related bugs
 -------------------------------------